-- Review FASD network models and findings of FASD network reviews and evaluations. - Connect with FASD network members to understand the evolution, implementation characteristics and potential improvement areas for the model. - Create an initial model design adapted from the FASD network model and tailored to the CDS sector. - Meet with the CDS sector to review and validate the model. - Engage directly with SCSS, the Health and Justice to propose the network model and encourage their commitment.
+- Engage directly with SCSS, the Health and Justice to build buy in and commitment into network model. - Review FASD network models and findings of FASD network reviews and evaluations. - Connect with FASD network members to understand the evolution, implementation characteristics and potential improvement areas for the model. - Create an initial model design adapted from the FASD network model and tailored to the CDS sector. - Meet with the CDS sector to review and validate the model. - Meet with other ministries to propose CDS sector network model and encourage their commitment.